stuti24m/Social-Media-Launcher-Chrome-Extension/README.md

 - Open your Google Chrome browser
 - Clicking on the 3 dots on the top right corner
 - Choose <b> More tools </b> and then <b>Extensions</b>.
+- Turn on the Developers mode
+- Load the unpacked zip file
 - And tadaa it's done...

 ## 😄 How the Extension looks like✨ --